BertramBottos/ESP8266-WIFI-Module/README.md

 # ESP8266-WIFI-Module
 Hi and welcome to my Github.
 This is how I setup the ESP8266-WIFI-module for controlling a power outlet.
+This is convenient for controlling the lights at home or shutting off the power to devices with timing.

 ## Complete BOM
 * EPS8266-WIFI-Modul
 * SSH